-Master server The server displayed on top of the Master Server in
+Master server The server displayed at the top of Master Server in

-Cluster Properties in the Builder.
+Server Common Properties of the Builder

 Mirror connect LAN used for data mirroring in a data mirror type cluster.

 Mirror connect can be used with primary interconnect.

 Mirror disk type cluster A cluster system that does not use a shared disk.
 Local disks of the servers are mirrored.